daq-tools/kotori/doc/source/integration/tts-ttn.rst

 Grafana screenshot
 ******************

-This is an example screenshot of a `Grafana`_ dashboard, which demonstrates what colleagues have been doing with this system.
+This is an example screenshot of a `Grafana`_ dashboard, which demonstrates the outcome of LoRaWAN transmissions.

 .. figure:: https://github.com/daq-tools/kotori/assets/453543/45786928-d54a-4052-a124-f4adac3b5604
     :target: https://swarm.hiveeyes.org/grafana/d/763KRx7mk/freiland-potsdam-thias-lora-multi-hive